vertolab/miracle/commands.md

-# Miracle Kodi Supported Commands
+# Mira Cue Remote for Kodi Supported Commands
 Below is a list of commands supported by the
-Miracle Kodi skill.
+Mira Cue skill.
 Words enclosed in braces are placeholders for names of Shows, Movies, Artists etc.

 For example, the command "listen to artist {Artist}" can be used as
-"Alexa, ask Miracle Kodi to listen to artist Bon Jovi" to listen to all music by Bon Jovi available in the library.
+"Alexa, ask Mira Cue to listen to artist Bon Jovi" to listen to all music by Bon Jovi available in the library.